Boitesjaunes/Sainths/README.md

 # 🎄Sainths🎄

-"Sainths" is a Christmas game involving people organizing parties, Christmas games or other games with a festive atmosphere.
+"Sainths" is a Christmas-themed computer game that consists of having fun together and integrating people creating parties, making Christmas games and other games related to the Christmas theme which is based on task system.

 Users participate in the game by connecting their mobile device and viewer scores on the main device.
 The game is based on a system of tasks and scoring of users who receive points by taking a given place in the competition.